viettelidc-provider/terraform-provider-vopencloud/docs/index.md

 tenant/project UUID.
 You must make sure you specify the full and complete endpoint URL for this to work.

-The service keys are the standard service entries used in the ViettelIdc Identity/Keystone service catalog.
+The service keys are the standard service entries used in the VOpenCloud Identity/Keystone service catalog.
 This provider supports:

 * `compute`: Compute / Nova v2